 - Form a well in the middle of the flour mixture and add the milk & lemon mixture to it.
 Add some or all of the cold fizzy water or soda and bring it together to form a soft dough.

 - Using floured hands, shape the dough into a round mould and place it onto a floured baking tray.

-- Using a serrated knife, slash the dough crosswise.
+- Use a pastry scraper or a large knife to slash the dough crosswise.